-There are MIDI I/O for connecting onboard keyboards and controller as well as additional inputs to connect your guitar, bass and other switchable instruments for high-quality recording.
+There are MIDI I/O for connecting onboard keyboards and controllers as well as additional inputs to connect your guitar, bass and other switchable instruments for high-quality recording.

 For those keen on sound clarity, there are 4 band equalizers on each channel to deliver polished sound during recording.
 For those performing live recording and podcasting, the built-in DSP mixer will help to reduce low-latency by improving the speed.